markwal/OctoPrint-PolarCloud/extras/polarcloud.md

 You can upload your objects to Polar Cloud, share them with other cloud members, and send them to your printer.

+## IFTTT

+Polar Cloud is an IFTTT service, so you can easily set things up to happen when various events happen with your printer connected to Polar Cloud.

+## Getting Started

+There's a few steps to get up and running (beyond installing the plugin).
+Please read the additional info in the [README](https://github.com/markwal/OctoPrint-PolarCloud/blob/master/README.md)